dojo/docs/dijit/themes.rst

 Dojo 1.5 supports:

-  - 8–bit and 24-bit PNG and GIFs(exception for loading animation)
+  - 8–bit and 24-bit PNG and GIFs (exception for loading animation)
-  - ‘Sprite’image (contains all images for one widget) e.g. dijit.Editor.
+  - ‘Sprite’ image (contains all images for one widget) e.g. dijit.Editor.
 Sprite images can be vertical or horizontal sprites help improve overall Dojo performance, however there is no header in the sprite file to label the list of images in the sprite file.
-  - Specific ‘/images’folders (forms/images, layout/images; etc)
+  - Specific ‘/images’folders (forms/images, layout/images, etc.)

 See *Common and theme-specific images* above.